epfl-ada/ada-2023-project-fauttrouverunnompourada/README.md

 In this phase, we will use the models to show which specificties (e.g. runtime or actor sex) someone's movie should have based on whether he wants critical or monetary success and what type of movie he wants to make.

 **Step 9: Creating data story**
-To conclude our study, we will prepare a roleplay data story which shows our results interactively as well as enables user to play with our models to make wanted predictions to identify which movies would best suit him or his favorite actors.
+To conclude our study, we will prepare a data story which shows our results to answer the research questions.
+Furthermore, we'll allow user to play with our models to make wanted predictions to identify which movies would best suit him or his favorite actors.

 ### Timeline